Recipes Worth Repeating

 Step 2

-Now we take a slice of prosciutto and wrap it around the inside of each ramekin, making a little nest.
-If needed, you can tear the prosciutto to help it fit.
+Take a slice of prosciutto and wrap it around the inside of each ramekin, making a little nest.
+If needed, you can tear the meat to help it fit.

 Ramekins wrapped with a prosciutto nest.

-Inside the prosciutto nest, we crack an egg and top it with heavy cream, salt, pepper and goat cheese.
+Inside the prosciutto nest, crack an egg and top it with heavy cream, salt, pepper, and goat cheese.

 A ramekin filled with prosciutto, egg, heavy cream, goat cheese, salt and pepper.